 The employment opportunities – whether you want to be in a busy hospital, or work on your own terms – are virtually endless.
 And it’s clear this industry won’t be slowing down at any time in the next decade.

 In fact, as technology continues to advance, the need is only likely to keep increasing.
 It’s never too late to start a rewarding career in phlebotomy.
 Becoming certified takes less time than earning even an associate’s degree, and your growth will be based more on experience.
+It’s the perfect short course for career changers.

 If you want a career in medicine, or just want a stable career, phlebotomy is a great opportunity.
 Find a training course near you, or look online for available courses, making sure that they coincide with a local facility where you can practice venipuncture.
 Once you begin training, and start down the road toward certification, you can look forward to a successful career.